 For families who like to see a school’s culture expressed through practical opportunities, Wheatcroft’s extracurricular offer is a strong tell.
 Music provision is structured and named, including Orchestra, Singing Squad (the school choir), and a drumming offer described as “Buckets”.
 Those specifics suggest more than occasional singing practice, they suggest routine rehearsals and performance expectations that build confidence for pupils who thrive on practice and public outcomes.

 Wheatcroft is a primary school, so the relevant results lens is Key Stage 2 attainment and related measures.
 The most important headline for many parents is the combined expected standard in reading, writing and maths.
-In 2024, 70% of pupils reached the expected standard in reading, writing and mathematics combined, compared with an England average of 62%.
-That is a meaningful positive signal, particularly when a cohort includes a wide spread of starting points.
+In the 2025 dataset, 40% of pupils reached the expected standard in reading, writing and mathematics combined.
+That is a weaker headline, so families should look at the subject detail and cohort context rather than assuming consistently above-average outcomes.

 Scaled scores also help interpret consistency.
-Wheatcroft’s average scaled score was 105 in reading, 102 in maths, and 103 in grammar, punctuation and spelling, each above the national reference point of 100.
-Taken together, this is a profile that often reads as “steady teaching, broadly secure fundamentals, and some stretching at the top end”.
+Wheatcroft’s average scaled score was 103 in reading, 99 in maths, and 101 in grammar, punctuation and spelling.
+Taken together, this is a mixed profile: reading and GPS sit around the expected scaled-score benchmark, while maths is just below it.

 England ranks and key metrics (where available)